boscho87/facebook-connector/README.md

 ![Screenshot](resources/img/plugin-logo.png)

+## FacebookConnector Overview
+ ### Post your Craft entry on facebook in no Time!
+ ### Todo write doc for this!

 ## Requirements
 This plugin requires Craft CMS 3.0.0-beta.23 or later.

 ## Contribute to the Project
   - I will create a "CONTRIBUTE.md" file

 ## Installation
 To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project: cd /path/to/project
+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

-2. Then tell Composer to load the plugin: composer require boscho87/facebook-connector
+2. Then tell Composer to load the plugin:

+       composer require itscoding/facebook-connector

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for FacebookConnector.

-## FacebookConnector Overview
- ### Post your Craft entry on facebook in no Time!

- - the name is not 100% Okay, for now its only to post craft entries to facebook when the entry will be saved
+4. Configure the plugin

 ## Configuring FacebookConnector
 ### Post an Entry on facebook
-add the file fieldconfig.php and return a callable that returns an array with your fileds `/var/www/htdocs/craft/fieldconfig.php`
+add the file fieldconfig.php and return a callable that returns an array with your fields `/var/www/htdocs/craft/fieldconfig.php`

 ```php